-Log into the remote site via FTP and locate the .htaccess file in the root folder of your WordPress setup.
+Log in to the remote site via FTP and locate the .htaccess file in the root folder of your WordPress setup.
 Check this guide to learn how to use FTP for beginners.

-Right -click on the file and rename it to something different.
-Having done that, log into your site again to see if the error still persists.
+After that, right-click on the file and rename it to something different.
+Having done that, log into your site again to see if the error persists.
 If not, then you found your solution.

 But if the .htaccess file was not corrupted, then the other solution is to upload new WordPress core files.
 Please read up on how to replace WordPress core files here.

 WooCommerce Errors – 503 Service unavailable

 Service unavailable is an error that happens when the server does not receive the right PHP responses.
-Before trying anything else, carry out the basic error fixes listed above.
+Before trying anything else, carry out the basic error fixes listed in this guide.
 If you did not resolve the error, then do the following:

 - Switch to a default theme, and check if the 503 Service unavailable error is gone.